Project-Interoperability/project-interoperability.github.io/ref-arch-template.md

 * Consult the modernization plan to ensure alignment.
 Modernization plan considerations should be captured on existing artifacts as discovered or as part of "to-be" artifacts.

+*Key Focus Area: Data - Capture the data considerations from how the data is structured, both logically and physically (if necessary), that enables users access to the data/information with enough specificity to be able to use the data/information.
+In order to enable interoperable solutions, data and information exchanges should be based on open standards.
+Privacy considerations with respect to the data exchanges should be designed into every data solution.
+Capture any relationship between the data and business processes and any organizational or policy considerations that need to be addressed.*

 ## Application/Services Domain Section

 **Alignment with Project Interoperability Toolsand Resources:** Operational Capabilities, Technical Standards, Technical Capabilities, Exchange Patterns, Exchange Specifications.